 Divorce Mediation Services

-In addition to our firm’s superbly rated litigation attorneys, we also provide divorce mediation services with a team led by Richard Mandell, known nationally and statewide for his pioneering efforts in alternative dispute resolution.
+In addition to our firm’s superbly rated litigation attorneys, we also provide divorce mediation services with a team starts by our Attorney Emeritus Richard Mandell, known nationally and statewide for his pioneering efforts in alternative dispute resolution.
 He is a former child support magistrate and is one of the most highly respected divorce mediators in New York State.

 Richard Mandell founded the Orange County Mediation Project in 1982 (now Dispute Resolution Center) and trained family court mediators throughout his twenty-year career as a Support Magistrate.
 Since 2004, Mr. Mandell has been in private practice concentrating in matrimonial and family law, criminal law, mediation, and appeals.